Course Policies: Econ 2: Spring 2014: UC Berkeley

 No announcements are made in lecture.
 If you would like to submit a written announcement that can be emailed to all Econ 2 students, you should send it to email@example.com, including the name of the student seeking to make the announcement with contact information.
 Instructors, reserve the right to determine whether the announcement is relevant to Econ 2 and to edit all submitted announcements. ￼ ￼ ￼ Emails sent to firstname.lastname@example.org relevant to Econ 2 need to have “Econ 2--Spring 2014” at the start of the subject heading.
 One of the glories of our modern communications technologies is that everybody in the world can potentially speak to anybody they wish.

-Grading: 30% of your grade will be based on the final exam (???).
-20% each will be based on the midterm (???).
-27% will be based on 9 problem sets.
-9% will be based on three short essays.
-4% will be based on lecture participation.
+Grading: 35% of your grade will be based on the final exam on May 14.
+25% each will be based on the midterm on March 10.
+24% will be based on 6 problem sets, an introductory letter to your GSI, and a (short) final paper.
+6% will be based on lecture participation.
 And the remaining 10% of your grade will be based on section participation.
 Thus it is strongly in your interest to attend section, and to attend your section.

 Late and Missed Assignments: Problem sets are due at the start of lecture.
 Short essays are due at the start of section.
 Late assignments can be handed in for (at most) half credit within 24 hours of the due date.
 Students missing exams must contact instructors before the midterm is scheduled to begin.
 Students with valid excuses may take the missed exam as a take home within 7 days of the exam date, and if they succeed in gaining a score of at least 90%, they qualify for imputing their other exam grade as the grade on the missed exam. ￼ ￼ ￼ ￼ ￼ Regrades: Regrade requests will be considered if they are submitted (a) in writing, and (b) after discussing the issues with your GSI.
 Be aware that the entire exam will be regraded.